 In many cases, however, the information will not be in the information database.
-If an answer is not found or is incomplete (or if the user becomes confused or lost), the user may ask the question through the system (Figure 4).
-The "I'm Unhappy" button, present on each node, pops up a mailer for the user.3 The user then asks his question, and Answer Garden routes the question to an appropriate human expert.4 The human expert then answers him directly.
-If the question is a
+If an answer is not found or is incomplete (or if the user becomes confused or lost), the user may ask the question through the system (Figure 1 also).
+Answer Garden then routes the question to an appropriate human expert.
+In the field study described below, the message was sent to the expert anonymously to reduce status implications [26].